ramnathv/rCharts/README.md

 ### License

 rCharts is licensed under the MIT License.
 However, the JavaScript charting libraries that are included with this package are licensed under their own terms.
-All of them are free for non-commercial use, but some of them are not free for commercial use.
-So please make sure to check the licensing terms of the charting library you are working with, before using them commercially.
-Each of the charting libraries contains a `License.md` file detailing the terms of their license.
+All of them are free for non-commercial and commercial use, with the exception of __Polychart__ and __Highcharts__, both of which require paid licenses for commercial use.
+For more details on the licensing terms, you can consult the `License.md` file in each of the charting libraries.

 ### See Also